ais1-1/OC-project-04/README.md

     flake8 --max-line-length=119 --format=html --htmldir=flake-report

-This will generate a directory called flake-report.
-The report in the html form will be stored inside.
+This will generate new html flake8 reports inside the directory called flake-report.